LorenzoGardiner/Candy-Distributor-Data-Analyst-Project/README.md

 - Create a database and import the candy distributor data with Python
 - Perform data cleaning, data type standardization, joins, and analytical queries using SQL
 - Build interactive dashboards using Power BI for stakeholder insights
+- Make business recommendations based on the results of the analysis
 ---

 ## 🧰 Tools & Technologies